sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

   * **Danish**: ASE Free (completed) | ASE Pro (partial).
 Props to [Morten E.L.](https://profiles.wordpress.org/ellegaarddk/), [Helgi P.](https://profiles.wordpress.org/helgipetersen/) and [Kurt M.A.](https://profiles.wordpress.org/moskjaer/).
   * **Arabic**: ASE Free (completed) | ASE Pro (partial).
 Props to [Mohammed J.](https://profiles.wordpress.org/ih4xz/).
   * **Translation updates**: added new/improved translation for:
-    * ASE Free: Arabic, Italian, Norwegian, Dutch
+    * ASE Free: Italian, Dutch, Brazilian Portuguese, Portugal Portuguese, Vietnamese
-    * ASE Pro: Vietnamese, Slovak
   * **More strings** have been internationalized. @Translators, please visit the respective project pages for the Free and Pro versions to translate the new strings, if you havent' done so already.
   * **Interested to help translate or improve the translation?** Please go to [https://translate.wpase.com](https://translate.wpase.com) for more info.